monthly rent, how to calculate rental rate, maryland property manager

 Factoring in the Basic Costs: Operating Expenses

 Your rental business is just that – a business.
 And a successful business knows its costs inside and out.
-Property taxes, insurance, mortgage, maintenance, and any associated fees are the bread and butter of your operating expenses.
+Property taxes, insurance, mortgage, property maintenance, and any associated fees are the bread and butter of your operating expenses.

 Deduct these from your income to ensure you're not just breaking even but leaving room for profit and unforeseen costs.